 - Set time aside during the first 1-2 weeks of the course to facilitate the initial stages of the course.
-These early stages are often crucial into ‘hooking’ people into the course and helping them establish habits that will aid future engagement.
+These early stages are often crucial into ‘hooking’ people new to Curatr into the course and helping them establish habits that will aid future engagement.

 - Identify whether all the objects have got an object type prefix in their name e.g. VIDEO: Welcome to the course, or PDF: Sales Techniques? (to help people quickly locate their preferred media type).

-- Indicate how long each piece of content will take to consume in the object description (to help people maximise any periods of time that they have available).
+- Estimate how long each piece of content will take to consume in the object description (to help people maximise any periods of time that they have available).

-- Ensure the default ‘course completion’ message is changed to reflect the message and tone you wish to convey to completers.
+- Ensure the default course completion message is changed from the Curatr set default message to reflect the tone you wish to convey to those that finish the course.

-- Set up your initial ‘nudge’ email templates in advance of the course launching - they can then be very easily tweaked just before you send them to add some context.
+- Set up your initial ‘nudge’ email templates in advance of the course launching.
+These can then be very easily tweaked just before you send them to add additional detail.

-- Tag your course and each piece of content? (this is important if you wish to award badges and even more so if you are connecting your Curatr to Learning Locker).
+- Tag your course and each piece of content.
+This is very important if you wish to award badges around content, and even more so if you are connecting your Curatr to Learning Locker.

-If you’d like us to do more of a ‘deep-dive’ review we offer a range of consultancy services that your Project Manager would be happy to discuss with you.
+If you’d like us to do more of a ‘deep-dive’ review we offer a range of consultancy services that your Customer Success Manager would be happy to discuss with you.